T1taniumF0rge-Industries-Inc/Software/devs.md

 This file is only important and applicable to the collaborators and developers of the `Software` repository.
 If you are a standard user, this information does not apply and will not serve you anything

+## IMPORTANT - GIT LFS FAILURE

+> [!CAUTION]
+>
+> GIT LFS IS BROKEN AND WILL NOT CLONE!
+MAKE SURE TO UPDATE THE SPENDING AMOUNT SO THAT WE CAN KEEP WORKING ON THIS STUPID REPO!!!
+>
+>
 ## Git LFS file size limitations:

 > [!WARNING]